-Significant \mathbf{Or} Potentially Significant Impact

-Significant Less than Significant 0r No Impact Incorporation

-5. Degrade a public or private water supply?
-(Including the contribution of urban contaminants, nutrient enrichments, or other agricultural chemicals or seawater intrusion).
+Enviro Page 8 nmental Review Initial Study Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Or No Impact Not Applicable 5.
+Degrade a public or private water supply?
+(Including the contribution of urban contaminants, nutrient enrichments, or other agricultural